 5. University of Southern California

-The University of Southern California offers a BS in Public Policy with an academic specialty in Health Policy and Management that is among California’s best healthcare administration programs.
-Students enrolled in USC’s healthcare administration bachelor’s program complete classes in healthcare management, social justice issues in public policy, administration of health care organizations, statistics for policy and planning, analytic foundations for public policy, plus a capstone and internship, to name a few.
+The University of Southern California offers a BS in Public Policy with an academic specialty in Health Policy and Management that is among California’s best schools for healthcare administration programs.

 The University of Southern California (U of SC) was established in the 1880s and is recognized to be the oldest institute of higher learning that is dedicated to research run privately.
-USC is a space and sea-grant university located in Los Angeles with a student enrollment that nears 50,000.
+USC is a space and sea-grant university located in Los Angeles with a student enrollment that nearly 50,000.

 Degree: Public Policy: Health Policy and Management, BS